Severson-Group/AMDS/CurrentCard/docs/README.md

 <img src="images/current-sensor-blockdiagram.svg" width="500%" />

 ### Current Sensor
-LEM LA 55-P or LA 100-P current sensors are selected and can be used for this design based on the sensing range desired.
-They are available from LEM with an open aperture and PC pins.
-LEM LA 55-P and LA 100-P can measure +/-55A and +/-150A, respectively.
-Note that the LA100 series also has these variants, LA100-P/SP13 and LA100-TP, which have different gains that users must be careful about when ordering.
+Based on the sensing range desired, the current measurement card can use either LA 55-P or LA 100-P from LEM.
+These sensors have an open aperture and PC pins.
+The LA 55-P can measure +/-55A, while the LA 100-P can measure +/-150A.

+**Note**: The LA 100 series has three variants, LA 100-P, LA 100-P/SP13, and LA 100-TP, that users must be careful about when ordering.
+The sensor gains of each of these variants are different, which has implications for the choice of the burden resistor.
+The rest of this document is specific to the LA 100-P variant.

 The open aperture was a requirement as it allows for the range to be easily scaled down just by adding turns to the primary.
-The LA 55-P is a closed loop compensated hall effect transducers that has an accuracy of +/-0.65% and linearity of <0.15% which is quite good compared to other sensors from LEM.
+The LA 55-P is a closed loop compensated hall effect transducer that has an accuracy of +/-0.65% and linearity of <0.15% which is quite good compared to other sensors from LEM.
 The LA 100-P has an accuracy of +/-0.45% and linearity of <0.15%.
 They have an excellent bandwidth of 200khz and a low impedance current output that is inherently more immune to noise than a high impedance voltage output.